ThinkUniform/uniformcss.com/README.md

 3. **ShareAlike** — If you remix, transform, or build upon the material, you must distribute your contributions under the same license as the original.

 4. **No additional restrictions** — You may not apply legal terms or technological measures that legally restrict others from doing anything the license permits.

-Thanks to all the people that have contributed in making this project great!
-See `LICENSE` for more information.

 ## Contact